-Completion of first 2 years.
-A student who was awarded 2 years of academic credit for postsecondary work completed before 2007 has completed the first 2 years of postsecondary education.
-This student generally would not be an eligible student for purposes of the Hope credit.
+Completion of first 4 years.
+A student who was awarded 4 years of academic credit for postsecondary work completed before 2010 has completed the first 4 years of postsecondary education.
+This student generally would not be an eligible student for purposes of the American opportunity credit.

 Exception.
-Any academic credit awarded solely on the basis of the student's performance on proficiency examinations is disregarded in determining whether the student has completed 2 years of postsecondary education.
+Any academic credit awarded solely on the basis of the student's performance on proficiency examinations is disregarded in determining whether the student has completed 4 years of postsecondary education.